South East of England Bat Conference

 - Five minute bat group spotlight sessions will be scheduled between the main talks during the day

-- A Priorities Discussion Session for Bat Conservation in the South East of England
+- A Priorities Discussion Session for Bat Conservation in the South East of England.
+The priorities raised, their responses during the session and further updated information if applicable can be read here.

-There will be a choice of 90 minute workshops including:
+There was a choice of 90 minute workshops including:

 - The impacts of bats on church interiors (Honor Gay)